-That doesn’t mean that it is allergy-proof or gentler for your skin.
-There aren’t any standards for manufacturers on the use of "hypoallergenic" to describe their products.
-They don’t have to test that specific product to prove it won’t cause a reaction.
+The U.S. government doesn’t have standards that products must meet in order to put “hypoallergenic" on the label.
+The maker doesn’t have to do tests to prove it won’t cause a reaction.
 It's impossible to guarantee that a cosmetic or skin care product will never cause an allergic reaction.

 To be safe, test any new lotion or makeup on the inside of your forearm for a few days to see if you get symptoms.